cu-mkp/ms-text-analysis/guide_to_searching.md

 #### Term frequency (English Translation)

+ * displays each term in "corpus" (i.e., MS translation), the number of times it occurs, and a "trend line" graph visualizing its occurrences across the entire manuscript
+ * terms are ordered by frequency
+ * may sort by term or by frequency
+ * entering search term will prompt matching term in exact or "expanded" (e.g., including plural) form

 <!--	Exported from Voyant Tools (voyant-tools.org).
 The iframe src attribute below uses a relative protocol to better function with both